videojs/videojs-contrib-eme/README.md

 ### MediaKeySystemConfiguration and supportedConfigurations

-In addition to `audioContentType` and `videoContentType` posted above, it is possible to directly provide the `supportedConfigurations` array to use for the `requestMediaKeySystemAccess` call.
+In addition to key systems options provided above, it is possible to directly provide the `supportedConfigurations` array to use for the `requestMediaKeySystemAccess` call.
 This allows for the entire range of options specified by the [MediaKeySystemConfiguration] object.

 Note that if `supportedConfigurations` is provided, it will override `audioContentType`, `videoContentType`, `audioRobustness`, `videoRobustness`, and `persistentState`.